pystardust/ani-cli/README.md

 To see a list with all the arguments, use the -h or --help argument
 ```

+For more info on providers, please refer to [this](https://github.com/pystardust/ani-cli/discussions/786) discussion

 ## Install
 # IMPORTANT: Please uninstall ani-cli before proceeding.
 #### ani-cli V3.2 has breaking changes and is incompatible with previous versions install location.
 Plasase uninstall before proceeding.